It’s based on the Target Focus Training (TFT) live training program created and developed in the US over the past twenty years.

 This information was originally presented over three days, then condensed into a weekend, now we provide the same information and experience packed into a single day.

 The training is entirely principle-based (rather than scenario-based).
-You will find yourself employing new skills creatively before lunch.
+You will find yourself applying your new skills creatively before lunch.

 Violence is ugly, brutal and chaotic.
 Socialised, sane, sensible people avoid it if at all possible.